jyhrehjohnson/fossilsdb1/README.md

 -After you have clicked the link, in the address bar, add /admin/ after the last forward slash.
 It should look like this: http://127.0.0.1:8000/admin/ this will bring you to the admin sign-in page.

--Enter the following credentials to gain access:
+-Enter the your credentials to gain access.

--Username = rlinder

--Password = Bio382_rl

 -Under the 'Casts' header click 'Fossils'